kritish07/Emotion-recognition/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue.

+## License

+This project is licensed under a custom license: LICENSE that restricts commercial use, distribution, patent or trademark use of the code.
+You are free to use the code for private, non-commercial purposes only.